Seeed-Studio/Seeed_BME680_V1/README.md

 Usage:
 ==========
 ***This Bme680 version only supports IIC communication protocols.***
-There are three arduino examples for different usecase.
+There are two arduino examples for different usecase.
 >1. basic:This sketch is the basic example to perform measurement,the problem is that the result of gas value may be inaccurate.Because the gas measurement depends on a baseline which stored in the host,the baseline can be seen as compensation.
 >2. basic_config_state:Compare to the basic,this example will store the baseline regular.Baseline will be loaded after the host restarts.This example is recommended when user wants to